Publications: Thematic reports

 Overall, Myanmar’s prosecutors lack the independence to effectively prosecute acts involving human rights violations.

 Interference with and intimidation of lawyers, particularly in politically sensitive cases involving human rights violations, undermines their to effectively represent clients and to pursue effective remedies and reparations.

-Myanmar-GRA Baseline Study-Publications-Reports-Thematic reports-2018-ENG (full report in PDF)
+Myanmar-GRA Baseline Study-Publications-Reports-Thematic reports-2018-ENG (full report in English)

 Myanmar-Accountability Baseline report-News-Press releases-2018-BUR (Burmese translation)